 Hello everywann (haha),

 and welcome to our German Word of the Day.
-This time we’ll take a look at the meaning of:
+This time we’ll take a look at the difference between

-And that means we should be able to replace it with other phrases that ask for time, without ruining the structure.
+The one important thing to realize is that wann is a question word asking for a point in time.
+That means we should be able to replace it with other phrases that also ask for time, without ruining the structure.

 - Wann kommt der Bus?